-Oh, stop your confounded prattle, and send him in. (muttering) Impudent wench.
+Oh, cease your confounded prattle! (he sighs) Send him in then. (muttering) Impudent wench.

 (LEWIS PYNEWECK, a pale apparition who died at age forty, enters.)

 I ask yer pardon, my lord.

 Yes, how can I serve you?

 There was, my lord, a prisoner in Bunclody jail charged with forging a bill of exchange for a hundred and twenty pounds.
 His name was Lewis Pyneweck, a grocer of that town.